hectorhuertas/.dotfiles/README.md

   * Shorcuts for common folders like xdev, terraform, kube-manifests, dotfiles, .config, etc. Explore using CDPATH
   * Shorcut/aliases to better navigate envs in terraform/kube-manifests
   * fzf open nvim in a new pane/window (this done well can obsolete nvim file navigation)
+  * Add most usefult emacs commands to viins.
+Also add autosuggestion completions to vicmd
 * vim-go is broken in 1.11.
 Dein seems hard to use, vim-plug could be easier and it's more used and supported by plugins
 * UI improvements
   * Change fonts in terminal and nvim